This poll is now closed – we’ll have a new poll for you very shortly.

-Latest poll asks: Would you ever switch from caravan to motorhome or vice versa?
+Which brings us nicely to this month’s question: Would you ever consider switching from a caravan to a motorhome or vice versa?

 They both have their place, and I agree with the comment about a caravan being more suited to setting up on a site for longer durations as you have the flexibility of going out in the tow car, however we love to travel in our motorhome and the flexibility for wild camping.
 I agree that you have to plan ahead regarding shopping trips and parking barriers, but we take our bikes and panniers and get around ok, we are a family of 5 and wouldn’t consider swapping to a caravan.